logzio/logz-docs/_source/logzio_collections/_security-sources/sysmon.md

 ##### Configure Windows applications as an input

-If you're working with the default configuration file, clear the contents and start with a fresh file.
+If you're working with the default configuration file, clear the content and start with a fresh file.
 (The location may be `C:\ProgramData\Elastic\Beats\winlogbeat\winlogbeat.yml` or `C:\Program Files\Winlogbeat\winlogbeat.yml`, depending on where you installed it.)

 Paste this code block: